Lisa Nagaoka

 Holocene Landscape Change in Western Argentina

 The research area covers the western Andes out into the plains of Mendoza.
 The region is a high elevation desert, similar to parts of the arid western U.S. I am part of an collaborative and interdisciplinary team who is researching how humans have used the landscape in western Argentina through the Holocene.
 Our collaborators at the Museo de Historia Natural de San Rafael have generated extensive archaeological databases for the region.
 I will be working with them to develop GIS capabilities that will allow us to analyze the archaeological data at a regional scale.
 We will examine how humans used this arid environment and how these practices changes as climate varied, human populations increased, and technology changed across the Holocene.
-We are also examining prehistoric changes in guanaco (Lama guanicoe) populations using genetics (NSF Grant # 1630051).
+We also studied the prehistoric changes in guanaco (Lama guanicoe) populations using genetics (NSF Grant # 1630051).

 Human-Environment Interactions in Prehistoric New Zealand